Satan

-Although the Book of Genesis does not mention him, Christians often identify the serpent in the Garden of Eden as Satan.
+Although the Book of Genesis does not name him specifically, Christians often identify the serpent in the Garden of Eden as Satan.
 In the Synoptic Gospels, Satan tempts Jesus in the desert and is identified as the cause of illness and temptation.
 In the Book of Revelation, Satan appears as a Great Red Dragon, who is defeated by Michael the Archangel and cast down from Heaven.
 He is later bound for one thousand years, but is briefly set free before being ultimately defeated and cast into the Lake of Fire.